Chapter 1: Using analytics for better decision-making

 In a business context, analytics can help you improve customer acquisition, retention, and loyalty; identify new opportunities; and enhance existing products and services.
 With data, your organization can radically improve its decision-making and gain a keen edge over the competition.

 Practically speaking, analytics comes in the following forms:

-Ad hoc reporting.
-Key stakeholders and decision-makers sometimes need answers to very specific questions on a one-time or occasional basis.
+- Ad hoc reporting.
+Key stakeholders and decision-makers sometimes need answers to specific questions on a one-time or occasional basis.

-Business intelligence.
-Often used interchangeably with “analytics,” business intelligence (BI) generally refers to the use of dashboards and reports containing summaries and visualizations to identify opportunities and guide decisions.
+- Business intelligence.
+Often used interchangeably with “analytics,” business intelligence (BI) generally refers to the use of dashboards and reports to support decisions.

-Data as a product.
+- Data as a product.
 Data is a tradeable resource.
-An organization might make data available as embedded dashboards, data streams, recommendations, and other data products.
+An organization might make data available to third parties as embedded dashboards, data streams, recommendations and other data products.

 All forms of analytics have become increasingly important as the volume and complexity of data grow at breakneck speed.

 What is big data?

 Big data refers to the massive volume and complexity of modern data and arises from the growth of internet-based, decentralized computation and storage, also known as the cloud.
 Cloud-based applications and devices (including the growing internet of things) produce extensive digital footprints of data that can be turned into valuable insights.